mdmahmudul413/Laravel-Practice-Files/08-view/readme.md

 ## **View**

     ➢ What is view??
-        ➾ Its a part of MVC(Mdel View Controller) framework.
+        ➾ Its a part of MVC(Model View Controller) framework.

     ➢ What we do inside view?
         ➾ Inside view, we store our total html part which we want to show the user.